TEAMMATES/teammates/docs/CONTRIBUTING.md

 Roles:

 * **Web page developer**: Works on static web pages, such as those used in the TEAMMATES product web site.
-* **Front end developer**: Works on the front end of the app that is generated dynamically from the server side.
+* **Front-end developer**: Works on the front-end of the app, i.e. the dynamically-generated user interface.
 * **Test developer**: Works on automating system tests.
-* **Back end developer**: Works on the back end logic of the app, including data storage.
+* **Back-end developer**: Works on the back-end logic of the app, including data storage.
 * **DevOps developer**: Works on automations (CI, static analysis, scripting) and operations (logging, monitoring, troubleshooting).

 ### Orientation task list